Mining ESG Industry 4.0 use cases: Part 2 -

 Standard operating procedure adherence + safety margins.
 Putting in place all of the safeguards and procedures needed to achieve zero harm is always going to be ineffective if incidents aren’t reported, standards aren’t followed or if the safety margins that they are based upon are insufficient.
 Through real-time monitoring of operations, including plant and people, it’s possible to identify where deviations are occurring, where margins are insufficiently strict (or even where they’re too constraining), as well as pick up on the small incidents that may never make it onto incident reports but which, occurring repeatedly over time, may be a key lead indicator of a problem that could have potentially more catastrophic consequences.

 Fill data gaps in ecological + hydrological knowledge.
 Much of the impact that mining may have on the environment isn’t definitively known.
 What’s more, different geologies, topographies, fauna, flora, weather patterns etc. all have a unique impact on a particular operation.
-Through the use of Industry 4.0 technology and an AI + IoT platform, it is possible to measure much more accurately data from in-field sensors, business systems, as well as third party data to establish new, accurate measures which will enable miners to better predict the impact of operations, measure operations in real-time, and then monitor the effect of remediation efforts long after closure.
+Through the use of Industry 4.0 technology and a Sustainability Performance Platform (SPP), it is possible to measure much more accurately data from in-field sensors, business systems, as well as third party data to establish new, accurate measures which will enable miners to better predict the impact of operations, measure operations in real-time, and then monitor the effect of remediation efforts long after closure.
 An example of this in action is with Glencore’s drone usage to monitor NO2 fumes from blasting In real-time; not only are they learning more about the dynamic nature of blasts so that they can predict future outcomes from further activity, but it has removed much of the uncertainty around NO2 creation which was previously based on visual inspection of blast footage*.